berg111/project-435-team-17/Report.md

    	For array size 2^20, again the same performnce trends hold true, except the random arrays for the lower thread counts take much longer compared to the
     	sorted arrays, for example the sorted array for 8 threads took 73 seconds, where the random array took 253 seconds.

+     	The increased time as threads get too high are due to Grace's architecture and limit of threads.

 	Overall, the general performance for OMP was worse compared to CUDA, however the efficiency for the threads was much greater for OMP, and visualizing the data was much easier and provided greater insights.